ogu-lang/Ogu/OGU-0.1-en.md

 The `-p` compiler flag allows you to see the AST (Abstract Syntax Tree) that corresponds to S-Expressions in Clojure, which you can use for debugging.

-When in doubt, is good to use parens.
+When in doubt, is good to use parenthesis.

 ## Calling functions with tuples